ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 Build with ``devbuild.sh``
 ==========================

-On Level-1 systems, a modulefile is provided under ``modulefiles`` directory, which users can run to build the SRW App binaries:
+On Level 1 systems, a modulefile is provided under ``modulefiles`` directory, which users can run to build the SRW App binaries:

 .. code-block:: console